qiskit-community/spank-plugins/INSTALL.md

   > Expectation value: 0.16554467382152394
   > Metadata: {'shots': 4096, 'target_precision': 0.015625, 'circuit_metadata': {}, 'resilience': {}, 'num_randomizations': 32}
 ```

+### Running serialized jobs using the qrmi_task_runner Slurm Cluster

+It is possible to run JSON-serialized jobs directly using a commandline utility called qrmi_task runner.
+See [the docs](./commands/task_runner/README.md) for that tool for details.

 ## END OF DOCUMENT